-Tip: practice growing tomatoes hydroponically first, as they grow very similarly to cannabis.
+Tip: practice growing tomatoes hydroponically first, as they grow very similar to cannabis.
 This way you can make all your initial mistakes on a cheaper crop.

 First of all, what is hydroponics?
-It is a method of growing plants without soil, instead using soluble minerals and nutrients to feed the plants.
-With some systems the plants are continually exposed to the solution, with other methods they are exposed periodically.
+It is a method of growing plants without soil, instead of using soluble minerals and nutrients to feed the plants.
+With some systems, the plants are continually exposed to the solution, with other methods they are exposed periodically.

 Hydroponic systems also keep the roots better aerated by providing them with dissolved oxygen.
 With the roots of the plant getting all the nutrients they need, the plant can use its food and energy to grow more buds, rather than growing their roots in search of nutrients.